Dakhla Airport

-The airport is operated by the Moroccan state-owned company ONDA.
+The airport is operated by the Moroccan state-owned company Airports of Morocco.

 History

 During World War II, the airport was used by the United States Army Air Forces Air Transport Command as a stopover for cargo, transiting aircraft and personnel on the North African Cairo-Dakar transport route for cargo, transiting aircraft and personnel.
 It connected to Dakar Airport in the South and Agadir Airport to the north..
 Spanish flag carrier Iberia had regular scheduled flights to the airport, for example in Winter 1970-1971, there were daily flights from Las Palmas.

 Airport and facilities

 The Dakhla airport is used as public airport and by the Royal Moroccan Air Force.
 The 3 km long runway can receive a Boeing 737 or smaller planes.
 Parking space of 18900 m² or one Boeing 737.

 The passenger terminal covers 670 m² and is capable to handle up to 55,000 passengers per year.
 Public facilities available include a medical post and a prayer room.

 The airport offers the following radio-navigation aids: VOR and DME.